SeanLuis/rest-data-validator/README.md

 ## Usage

-To use the `EnumValidator`, apply it to properties in your class that are meant to hold values defined by specific TypeScript enums.
+To use the `Enum`, apply it to properties in your class that are meant to hold values defined by specific TypeScript enums.

 ### Example